Edward Fenwick Boyd: Personal life

-As his professional life was beginning to kick start, also was his personal life.
-In 1841 he married Ann, daughter of George Anderson, and soon began a family.
-Between 1846 and 1852 the couple went on to have four children; Juliana, George, Robert and Hugh and in 1856 Boyd bought the property at Moor House and built himself and his family a house.
-He resigned his position as manager of the Urpeth Colliery and was 'proposing to take life somewhat more easily'.
-However the fall of the Northumberland and Durham District Bank during the financial crisis of 1857 meant this was no longer possible.
+In 1856 Boyd bought the property at Moor House where he built his family a house.
+He resigned his position as manager of the Urpeth Colliery and was 'proposing to take life somewhat more easily' until the failure of the Northumberland and Durham District Bank during the financial crisis of 1857 expended his inheritance from his father and his private savings, which left him with little money to educated his children.